Knowledge Graph-Based approach for Sustainable 6G End-to-End System Design

-\corresp{CORRESPONDING AUTHOR: Akshay Jain (e-mail: akshay.2.jain@nokia-bell-labs.com).} \authornote{This work was supported by the Hexa-X-II Project which has received funding from the Smart Networks and Services Joint Undertaking (SNS JU) through the European Union’s Horizon Europe Research and Innovation Programme under Grant 101095759.} {Jain \textit{et al.}}
+\corresp{CORRESPONDING AUTHOR: Akshay Jain (e-mail: akshay.2.jain@nokia-bell-labs.com).} \authornote{This work was mainly supported by the Hexa-X-II Project, funded by the Smart Networks and Services Joint Undertaking (SNS JU) through the Horizon Europe Research and Innovation Programme under Grant 101095759, and was partially funded by the SHINE project (PID2024-159781OB-I00), funded by MICIU/AEI/10.13039/501100011033 and by ERDF/EU. } {Jain \textit{et al.}}